*Updated as of Aug 1st.

 6. Both Sarah Paulson and Evan Peters will have their directorial debut this season, in addition to appearing on the show.
 Filming is set to start soon and the season will premiere in September on FX.

-Be sure to tune in to whatever this season of American Horror Story ends up being called, and, as the one true ‘Supreme’ Fiona would say:
+Be sure to tune in to American Horror Story: Apocalypse and, as the one true ‘Supreme’ Fiona would say: